 From 2008 until 2014 several other dedicated cyclists completed the TransAmerica bicycle fundraising ride.
 RideForJim also offered cyclists the opportunity to participate in a single day fundraising event by cycling local loops that culminated in a post-ride celebration honoring them for their fundraising efforts.

-Thanks to the contributions of so many generous supporters a James D. Popp Student Research Fellowship has been awarded each year since 2010.
+Thanks to the contributions of so many generous supporters a James D. Popp Student Research Fellowship has now been awarded ten times.
 Click here to read the story of each of these James D. Popp Fellows. http://rideforjim.org/fellowship/fellows/

 Applicants for the fellowship should have completed the first nine months of medical school and shall be able to articulate a compelling reason for wanting to learn more about cancer research.
 The award is not intended for students who have previously had extensive research experience or who have already made a commitment to research.
 Instead it is intended for medical students who may not have previously experienced hypothesis driven research but who, during their first year of medical school, have been awakened to the connection between research and treating or solving a perplexing clinical challenge.

 James D. Popp Summer Research Scholars will receive a stipend of $4000 to be used for summer living expenses plus $1000 to attend a national scientific conference such as the American Association for Cancer Research or a small specialty meeting of the AACR or the Gordon Conferences dedicated to the area of research being studied.
 They will also be expected to participate in the Forbes Student Honors Colloquium in the spring and the annual Watts Research Symposium in the fall.